 - a medical statement

-- and an impact statement outlining how their disability has affected studies.
+- an impact statement outlining how their disability has affected studies

 EAS applications are assessed centrally but individual institutions have their own policies on how EAS assessments are used in the allocation of offers.
 Institutions use EAS assessments to allocate offers of admission in one of two ways:

 - they set aside a certain number of places